chainer/chainer.org/_posts/2017-03-15-Performance-of-LSTM-Using-CuDNN-v5.md

 In this article, we compare the performance of LSTM with or without cuDNN.
 In Chainer, an LSTM implementation is configurable to run with or without cuDNN.
-An LSTM (NStepLSTM) implementation is included in Chainer, which can be found here.
+An LSTM (NStepLSTM) implementation can be found here.

 [https://github.com/pfnet/chainer/blob/master/chainer/functions/connection/n_step_lstm.py](https://github.com/pfnet/chainer/blob/master/chainer/functions/connection/n_step_lstm.py)